Long Struggling Already Amid Pandemic, Al & Joe's Deli In Franklin Park Has Its Tip Jar Stolen

 FRANKLIN PARK, Ill.
 (CBS) — Tip jars are a difference-maker for many – especially during the pandemic.

-So imagine the shock and disappointment at a Franklin Park restaurant when some up and snatched their tip jar.READ MORE: Chicago Weather: Near-Record Warmth On Tuesday
+So imagine the shock and disappointment at a Franklin Park restaurant when someone up and snatched their tip jar.READ MORE: Uber Driver Rushes To Help Men Injured In Shooting, Crash In The Loop

 CBS 2’s Meredith Barack on Monday night had a first look at the poacher and the impact the theft has had on the employees.